 Our main goal is to develop our handicraft cottage and be strong community members.
 There's a video on youtube where you can see a bit of the surrounding nature: Tule kuidas tahad by Tulekuidastahad Valgamaa.

 We are experimenting with permaculture and hope to be someday as self-sufficient as possible.
 We have vegetable garden, goats, chicken, cats and a German Shepherd.
 Our food is 70% organically grown (more during the harvesting period, less in the winter and in the spring).
 We would like our food to be 100% organically grown and most of it from our garden.
 We use meat (rarely), dairy and eggs in our food.

 Besides growing our own food we are occupied with crafts and all kind of dealings with the farmstead.
 We've been teaching different crafts in workshops for years (e.g. wood crafts, pottery, glass, metal).
 We study and revive old crafts and other skills.
 We really appreciate traditional folk music, dance, culture.

 Our mother tongue is Estonian.
 Andres speaks Russian fluently, a little English, understands a bit German.
-Imbi speaks English fluently, a little Russian, understands very little German.
+Imbi speaks English fluently, a little Russian, understands very little German and French.

 DIY and building projects

 You can learn about Estonian culture, nature, living in the countryside, native crafts.
 We can teach you some basics in wood and birchbark crafts (e.g. carving a spoon, weaving a salt cellar).

 We are looking for short term volunteers and for long term volunteers (preferably a couple because our neighbour can offer one room for long term volunteers).
 One long term volunteer would be helping mainly Andres (e.g. with building projects, chopping wood, harvesting materials for crafts) and the other would be helping Imbi (e.g. gardening, cooking, housework).